 guid property

-A toolComponent object MAY contain a property named guid whose value is a GUID-valued string (§3.5.4) that uniquely identifies the component.
+A toolComponent object MAY contain a property named guid whose value is a GUID-valued string (§3.5.4) that provides a unique, stable identifier for the component. guid SHALL NOT vary between versions of a given component.

 name property